Best 24 City Staycations in the UK

 Staycations are more popular than ever at the moment.
 Many in the UK are choosing to enjoy a staycation in the UK rather than go abroad, partially due to the uncertainty.
 Staycations offer UK visitors so much.
 You can visit Scotland, England and Wales without a passport but also there’s the amazing landscapes, culture, history and everything else in between.

-Staycations mean you can take time out and relax or go on an adventure; experiencing new restaurants, attractions and people.
+Staycations mean you can take time out and relax or go on an adventure; experiencing new restaurants, attractions and people and if you are visiting the UK these may be places you want to live in when you move.
 So many flock to the UK shores every year for a holiday so it’s time now to enjoy the country that’s right on your doorstep.